meikemorren/CrossCulturalChallengesTPB/readme.md

 ### Output

-This folder contains two subfolders: Tables and Figures.
+The output folder contains two subfolders: Tables and Figures.
 If you run the code, this will automatically output the tables and figures in these folders.

 ## How to use?